Erdogan ally says Turkey's governing coalition strong despite critics

 ANKARA (Reuters) - President Tayyip Erdogan’s nationalist ally pledged his loyalty to their government coalition on Tuesday and dismissed media speculation about cracks in the alliance amid a recent reform push as “incomprehensible dirty rumours”.

-Nationalist Movement Party (MHP) leader Devlet Bahceli’s attack on government critics came after Erdogan vowed earlier this month a new era of judicial reforms, after years of growing criticism from opponents at home and allies abroad.
+Nationalist Movement Party (MHP) leader Devlet Bahceli’s attack on critics of the government came after Erdogan vowed earlier this month a new era of judicial reforms, after years of growing criticism from opponents at home and allies abroad.

-The MHP has attracted criticism from opposition parties in recent days while several newspaper reports have suggested there were problems in their alliance with Erdogan’s AK Party (AKP).
+The MHP has attracted criticism from opposition parties in recent days over their nationalist rhetoric while several newspaper reports have suggested there were problems in their alliance with Erdogan’s AK Party (AKP).

 In a speech to MHP lawmakers in parliament, Bahceli said “cowards, plotters and swindlers” were targeting the so-called People’s Alliance between his party and the AKP.